Baptisms at St John’s, Newcastle

 What is the difference between Baptism and Christening?

 Many people use the word “Christening” instead of “Baptism”.
 Confused?
 Don’t worry – both words mean the same thing!
-People are more likely to use the word Christening to refer to a child being baptized.
+Most people use the word Christening to refer particularly to a child being baptized.
 When an adult is baptised, it would very seldom be referred to as a christening.
 The word Christening refers to someone being “Christian-ed”, or made a Christian, at their baptism.

 What does baptism actually mean for my child and my family?